AndreasBroholm/Forecasting-Natural-Gas-Prices-with-Exogenous-Variables-using-Gluon-TS/README.md

 ## Weather

 Degree days are a measure of the distance from 65°F on a given day.
 At 65°F, there is very little for heating or cooling.
-Each 1° deviation from this mean is counted as a degree day, with values under 65° being HDDs, and values over being CDDs.
+Each 1° deviation from this temperature is counted as a degree day, with values under 65° being HDDs, and values over being CDDs.

 Degree days are a good proxy for the demand of natural gas.
 Temperatures are collected from over 200 major weather stations around the country and used to construct a HDD and CDD value for each day, based on regional population proportionality.